AntoniaVincenza/antoniavincenza.github.io/content/research/future-development/_index.md

 type: docs
 ---

-# Learnings & Future Development

 ## Looking Forward

-Bei der Überlegung zu einem Bau, der vollständig auf tonigem Boden, Kuhmist und Sand basiert, sollte er aus verschiedenen Schichten bestehen, um die optimalen Eigenschaften jedes Materials zu bieten.
+When considering a structure based entirely on clay soil, cow dung, and sand, it should be constructed from different layers to provide the optimal properties of each material.

 ## Layered Construction Approach

 ### Compressive Strength Layer
 **Achieved by:**
-- Small amounts of cowdung
+- Small amounts of cow dung
 - Mixed with larger amounts of loam
 - Focus on structural integrity

 ### Flexural Strength Layer
 **Achieved by:**
-- Making use of fibers in the cowdung
+- Making use of fibers in the cow dung
 - Adding additional fibers if needed
 - Providing flexibility and crack resistance

-### Waterproofing Layer
+### Waterproofing layer
 **Final layer specifications:**
-- Higher amounts of cowdung and sand
+- Higher amounts of cow dung and sand
 - Lower or no clay content
 - Maximum water resistance properties

+*Source: Kulshreshtha, 2021; Kulshreshtha et al, 2022*

 ## Future Research Directions